Remote Development with Linux

 ||Might work compiling glibc from source, but untested.|

 |⚠️ Ubuntu 18.04 IoT (ARMv8l 64-bit)||<n/a>||Some extensions may not work when installed on an ARMv8l host due to extension x86 native code.
 Dev Containers does support connecting to containers on an ARM host.|

 |✅ Ubuntu Server 16.04 (64-bit)||

 Updating glibc and libstdc++ on RHEL / CentOS 6

-RHEL / CentOS 6 ships with glibc 2.12 and libstdc++ 3.4.13 that does not meet the requirements for the server installed on the remote host.
-RHEL / CentOS 6 goes out of support in 2020, so we strongly recommend upgrading to RHEL / CentOS 7 or higher.
+RHEL / CentOS 6 ships with glibc 2.12 and libstdc++ 3.4.13.
+Unfortunately, this does not meet the requirements for Remote Development.
+RHEL / CentOS 6 goes out of support in 2020, so we recommend upgrading to RHEL / CentOS 7 or higher.

 However, as a workaround, you can either build glibc manually or use the following script to install updated binaries.
 The bash script below will upgrade these libraries without having to build them.
 It is adapted from information in this article, this gist, and this Fedora copr project.
 The article also includes instructions for manually building glibc if you would prefer not to use the binaries from the article.

 Do not run this script on anything mission critical without a rollback strategy since it does update libraries that other applications depend on.

 For servers, run the following script and restart the server so the updates take effect.